 - Ability to communicate professionally, clearly, and with accurate detail via phone, email, and in person

 - Ability to work independently and in a team environment both efficiently and courteously

 And, knowledge of (or willingness to learn):

-- Web browser (Internet Explorer, Firefox, Chrome, Safari, etc) configuration and troubleshooting
+- Web browser configuration and troubleshooting (Firefox, Chrome, Safari, Internet Explorer, etc.)

 - Configuration and troubleshooting of Ethernet and Wi-Fi internet connections

 - Virus and Spyware removal and prevention